kkig/youtube-clone/video-processing-service/README.md

 # Video Processing Service on Google Cloud Run

-This service will handle video processing and record its metadata in Firestore.
+This service will handle internal video processing and record its metadata in Firestore.

 1. Upload video to Google Cloud Bucket (raw video bucket) from client.
 2. Bucket will trigger [Pub/Sub push notification](https://cloud.google.com/pubsub/docs/push) to POST `/process-video`.